BielRoig/hfeb-guide/content/docs/puzzles/_index.md

 *And thank him for their sylvan activations.*

-*You can work around Naturalize.
+You can work around Naturalize.
 Put Devourer activations on the stack and exile Devourer with Tog: Shifter becomes Triskelion.
 If they naturalize before the activations resolve, discard Squee to make Naturalize fizzles, and then activate Tog again.
 {{< /spoiler >}}

 ---

 ## Puzzle 11 {#puzzle-11}

-*Description coming soon.*
+You are in your upkeep and you have 3 life left.
+Opponent is at 16 life and 0 cards in hand.
+Last turn they had Memory Lapse for your Shapeshifter, so that's your draw for turn.
+Both Psychatog and Akroma has been previously exiled and you only have 2 Cabal Therapy left.

 <div class="card-row" style="align-items: flex-start;">
 <img src="/images/puzzles/puzzle11.png" alt="Board state" class="img-fluid rounded">